-The function parameters are the current node s and the previous node e.
+The function is given two parameters: the current node s and the previous node e.
 The purpose of the parameter e is to make sure that the search only moves to nodes that have not been visited yet.

 The following function call starts the search at node x: